jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/rwth-aachen-university.md

+# RWTHAACHENUNIVERSITY

-# Guidelines on the management of research data at RWTH Aachen University
+## Guidelines on the management of research data at RWTH Aachen University

 RWTH Aachen University aims to make an essential contribution to answering the important research questions of our time and making the new insights available and usable for science and society.
 Consequently, the management, backup, storage and sustainable availability of research data have to follow recognized standards and meet with high requirements.
 Legal and ethical responsibilities have to be respected and the particularities of the various subjects have to be considered.